-Cape Town’s City Bowl gets its name from the natural amphitheatre shape created by the slopes of Table Mountain and the towering peaks on its flanks, called Devils Peak and Lions Head.
-In other words, the City Bowl is the city center and as any local will tell you, it is where you feel the beating pulse of Cape Town the strongest.
+Cape Town’s City Bowl gets its name from the natural amphitheater shape created by the slopes of Table Mountain and the towering peaks on its flanks, called Devils Peak and Lions Head.
+In other words, the City Bowl is the city center, and as any local will tell you, it’s where you feel the beating pulse of Cape Town the strongest.

-Apart from housing the city’s financial hub, the houses of parliament and one of Africa’s busiest harbors, the City Bowl is home to a diverse set of suburbs that each provide its own flair.
-The inner city is stacked with top restaurants, rooftop bars and local hangouts with some of the best found in Bree Street and Kloof Streets.
-Long Street in the heart of the city has a long standing reputation for being the heart of the party at night, but it also has a great variety of shops offering locally produced clothing, souvenirs and art.
+Apart from housing the city’s financial hub, the houses of parliament, and one of Africa’s busiest harbors, the City Bowl is home to a diverse set of suburbs that each provide its own flair.
+The inner city is stacked with top restaurants, rooftop bars, and local hangouts, with some of the best found on Bree Street and Kloof Street.
+Long Street, in the heart of the city, has a long-standing reputation for being the heart of the party at night, but it also has a great variety of shops offering locally produced clothing, souvenirs, and art.

 The cobbled streets and colourful houses of Bo-Kaap are a popular photographic destination.
-District Six, a suburb that suffered forced the removal of residents during Apartheid, has seen a revival in recent years and now boasts a collection of trendy eateries, coffee shops, dive bars and artisan shops in streets favoured by graffiti artists.
-This street artform extends into the adjacent suburb of Woodstock, a neighbourhood synonymous with entrepreneurs, artisanal craft makers, designers and artists.
+District Six, a suburb that suffered forced removal of residents during Apartheid, has seen a revival in recent years and now boasts a collection of trendy eateries, coffee shops, dive bars, and artisan shops in streets favored by graffiti artists.
+This street art form extends into the adjacent suburb of Woodstock, a neighborhood synonymous with entrepreneurs, artisanal craft makers, designers, and artists.

 The City Bowl is home to some of the country’s top contemporary African and international art galleries and museums, all within walking distance from one another.
-For the history buff, the City Bowl offers a host of historical sites and museums such as the Zeitz Mocca, Castle of Good Hope, the Company Gardens, the District Six museum, the Isiko Slave Lodge and the Bo-Kaap museum that tell the tale of South Africa’s oldest city and its people.
+The City Bowl offers a host of historical sites and museums for the history buff, such as the Zeitz Mocaa, Castle of Good Hope, the Company Gardens, the District Six museum, Isiko Slave Lodge, and the Bo-Kaap museum.

-The City Bowl offers an exceptional array of accommodation options suited to all budgets, ranging from 5-star luxury hotels and villas to intimate boutique hotels, B&B’s, self-catering apartments and backpacker hostels.
-The area is mostly favoured by urbanite couples, individuals and groups of friends who enjoy the bustle of inner city life.
+The City Bowl offers exceptional accommodation options for all budgets, ranging from 5-star luxury hotels and villas to intimate boutique hotels, B&Bs, self-catering apartments, and backpacker hostels.
+The area is favored mainly by urbanite couples, individuals, and groups of friends who enjoy the bustle of inner-city life.